Professor Elie Tamer, Co-Director of Undergraduate Studies

 - Students starting in Math Ma or 1a: 15 courses

-- Honors: Recommendations for honors are based on the grade point average of the final program of study, the rigor of the overall record, and the satisfaction of the modeling requirement.
-This is a project, undertaken in AM 91r, in which a mathematical analysis of a problem is undertaken.
-Papers describing the project must be turned in to the concentration for evaluation.
-In addition, the modeling requirement is automatically satisfied with a B- or higher grade in Applied Mathematics 115 and satisfactory grades in the 115 prerequisites.
+- Honors: Recommendations for honors are based on the grade point average of the final plan of study, the rigor of the overall record, and the satisfaction of the Honors requirement.
+The Honors requirement is automatically satisfied with a B- or higher grade in Applied Mathematics 115 and satisfactory grades in the 115 prerequisites.
+The second option is a modeling project, undertaken in AM 91r, in which a mathematical analysis of a problem is undertaken.
+Papers describing the project must be turned in to the concentration for evaluation by the end of the semester in which the AM 91r is completed.

 - The number of required courses depends on the starting Math course (see Requirements above).

 - Foundation: Two to five courses (see note 1.d.i) in calculus and linear algebra.